 - Try some HIIT or Interval Training.
 During interval training, you alternate bursts of intense physical activity with bouts of lighter activity.
 The Mayo Clinic reports that this type of exercise boosts the number of calories you burn and is less stressful on your body than steady state exercise.
 This month (February) I released 2 heart pumping cardio workout on the Be Healthy Enough Online Exercise Platform – 15 Minute Low Impact HIIT and 15 Minute Cardio and Tone .

 - Also a move move move it tip is to· Pump some iron.
 Aerobic fitness is key to keeping your heart healthy, but it’s not the only type of exercise you should do.
 It’s also important to include regular strength training sessions in your schedule.
 The more muscle mass you build, the more calories you burn.
 That can help you maintain a heart-healthy weight and fitness level.
 I also have many strength training workouts for us women over 50.
-Check them all out HERE
+Check them all out FREE for 7 Days HERE

 #4 How about some Red Wine and Chocolate?
 (Bet you didn’t think I would say this!)
 Moderate (again moderate) consumption of alcohol can help raise your levels of HDL, or good cholesterol.
 It can also help prevent blood clot formation and artery damage.
 The Mayo Clinic suggests red wine in particular is the better choice.
 Add some dark chocolate and you have a guilt free dessert that contains heart-healthy flavonoids.
 These compounds help reduce inflammation and lower your risk of heart disease (oh and over sweetened milk chocolate does not count!).
 I have one of the best recipes for a flourless chocolate torte that uses dark chocolate.
 Here is the link to the recipe Flourless Chocolate Torte